Cannon Spike

 Cannon Spike 029 Cannon Spike 093 Cannon Spike 062 Cannon Spike 116

 Although this is a brawler it actually has more in common with Treasure’s Alien Soldier.
 Each mission takes place in a small arena with fodder enemies.
-These are used to build up health and collect power-ups before facing a miniboss.
+These are a means to build up health and collect power-ups before facing a miniboss.
 From there the confrontation with the end level bosses follows.
 In terms of structure this is more of a boss rush which works extremely well for an arcade style game.
 While I would have liked a little more fighting in each stage for what the game is going for it works.

 Short vignettes and not full levels in most cases would be dull.
 But the strong boss battles and variety among characters are what prop up Cannon Spike.
-There are homages to many past Capcom titles such as the Unholy Dwelling which is clearly patterned after Resident Evil.
+There are homages to many past Capcom titles such as the Unholy Dwelling which is clearly a tribute to Resident Evil.
 More importantly the boss encounters are challenging yet fair.
 As these battles are the game’s highlight they manage to be entertaining while always leaving room for improvement.
 I’ve never been the type that tries to one credit a game yet the gameplay here, with the minute differences between characters, enticed me into doing so.

 If there is one caveat it is that Cannon Spike is short.
 As an arcade game it was designed to be played in short bursts.
 Most missions are a scant few minutes at most and there are only nine of them.
-For the average skilled player this can be finished in less than thirty minutes depending on the character.
-However it can’t be stressed enough that this is a game designed to be replayed over and over.
+For the average skilled player this can be beat in less than thirty minutes depending on the character.
+However it cannot be stressed enough that this is a game designed to be replayed over and over.
 The difference between characters leads to a different experience each time.
 And then there are the extras.
 There is an extensive art gallery to unlock as well as character specific endings.
 There are even unique endings for completing the game in coop!
 For some that might not be enough but in this case I definitely feel Cannon Spike’s short length isn’t a problem.

 By arcade standards Cannon Spike is not overly difficult.
-Although you have a single life extra health is dropped regularly.
+Although you have a single life extra health drops regularly.
 Enemy and boss patterns are easy to figure out and the game does not rely on cheap tactics such as stuns or excessive damage to win.
 Outside of using less than ideal characters like Charlie most will have an easy time seeing the end credits in an hour or so.
 For those that want a true challenge you can adjust the difficulty as well as go for a second loop.
 The second time around is far more difficult and will take true skill to complete.

 In Closing